songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 -----

-Everyone knows the story of the boy who cried wolf; a shepherd boy who repeatedly tricks villagers into thinking a wolf is attacking his sheep, but when a wolf really does attack his sheep and he calls for help - no villagers came - the wolf also ate the boy.
+Everyone knows the story of the boy who cried wolf; a shepherd boy who repeatedly tricks villagers into thinking a wolf is attacking his sheep, but when a wolf really does attack his sheep and he calls for help - no villagers came.

 The moral of the story is no one will ever believe a liar.
 But this is a different story - The Dash Guy who cried 'troll' - make up whatever moral you like.